East Genomics

 Referrals not routinely accepted

+The information on these pages is aimed at healthcare professionals using the East Anglian Medical Genetics Service, covering Cambridgeshire, Peterborough, Norfolk and Suffolk.
 For a number of conditions, testing and management is undertaken by other services outside of Medical Genetics.
 Below we outline these conditions, as well as provide information and signposting for where to refer these patients.

 Alpha-1 Antitrypsin Deficiency